uberVU/elasticsearch-river-github/README.md

 Interval is given in seconds and it changes how often the river looks for new data.

 The authentication bit is optional.
+It helps with the API rate limit and when accessing private data.
+You can use your own GitHub credentials or a token.
+When using a token, fill in the token as the username and `x-oauth-basic` as the password, as the [docs](http://developer.github.com/v3/auth/#basic-authentication) mention.

 ##Deleting the river